 More Hippies than this you die

-Sobotta, who is (needless to say) an avid cyclist, took Cercle with his friend William Cornwell on a long-range test drive.
+Sobotta, who is (needless to say) an avid cyclist, brought Cercle with his friend William Cornwell on a long-range test drive.
 It covered almost 1000 kilometers.
 For the stretches of the journey where they had to carry the bike on a train or bus, they always found a free space somewhere, despite the length of the camper bike being slightly oversized.

 What will the "touring" bikes of the future look like?